PayEx/PayEx.Checkout.Documentation/docs/credit.md

 Body:

     {
-      "transaction-type" : "Capture"
+      "transaction-type" : "Credit"
       "transaction-amount" {amount}
     }

 Where `orderid` is the token your purchase-endpoint is receiving from checkout.js

-Where `amount` is the amount to capture.
-Must not exceed remaining authorized amount.
+Where `amount` is the amount to be credited.
+Must not exceed the total of all captures on the order.

 ### Expected responses
 Status code: `201`

-Body:

-    {"reference":"8135598"}
-The reference is the ID of the transaction that can be used inside Payex Admin to do more actions on the order.

 ### Possible errors
 `404 Not Found` :